 This workshop will be restricted to 30 participants, who will work in pairs.
 Selection will be on a first come basis, and opens along with conference registration in January 2018.

-The workshop will be RACE-Approved for 3.5 Hours of Continuing Education Credits for veterinarians, veterinary students and veterinary technicians.
+The workshop will be provide 3.5 Hours of Continuing Education Credits for veterinarians, veterinary students and veterinary technicians.